diy vanilla bean paste for baking

 1. Weigh out 0.5 oz of vanilla beans or add approximately 5 whole beans to a bowl.
 Cut them into small pieces for easy blending.

-2. Cover the beans with 4 oz (half a cup) of agave nectar.
+2. Cover the beans with 4 oz (half a cup) of agave nectar and vanilla extract.
 If dry, allow the beans to soak overnight.
 Otherwise, blend immediately.

 3. Position the immersion blender into the small bowl and blend the mixture until smooth.